MeetVadakkanchery/MapReduce-Regression/README.md

-# MapReduce-Regression
+# MapReduce-Regression \n
-ETL, Profiling and Analytical Code - MapReduce
+ETL, Profiling and Analytical Code - MapReduce \n
 Code Descriptions provided for each Data Process Type (in the 3 directories)